What is cycle inventory? Here’s everything you need to know

 Production lead time — Longer production lead times will require businesses to order raw materials further in advance, increasing cycle stock levels

 Seasonal changes — Seasonal changes in demand can impact cycle inventory levels.
-For example, a business selling winter coats will need to maintain higher levels of stock in the months leading up to winter
+As a cycle inventory example, a business selling winter coats will need to maintain higher levels of stock in the months leading up to winter

-That struggle of keeping inventory costs to a minimum while also never finding yourself out of stock can be a daunting one.
+The struggle to keep inventory costs to a minimum while also never finding yourself out of stock can be daunting.
 The most common way of calculating cycle inventory levels is through economic order quantity (EOQ).

 The formula for EOQ is: